pyli2019/516x-pli/README.md

 ### Class Exercise

-An example class exercise could be using linear regression to predict one of the variables.
+An example class exercise can be found here.

 ### Configuration variables